earthly/website/blog/_posts/2023-07-21-bazel-build-with-caching.md

 ### Disabling the Cache

 It's possible to use Bazel without a cache; however, this may result in slower build times.
-To disable the Bazel cache, use the `no-cache` or `no-remote-cache` flags along the Bazel commands.
+To disable the Bazel cache, use the `no-cache` or `no-remote-cache` flags.
 This will prevent Bazel from using the in-memory or remote cache, respectively.

 Following is an example of how to use the `no-cache` when on a specific target: